ScrollPrize/scrollprize-website/docs/07_tutorial4.md

 You have to look closely, but the shapes are visible!

-Recent work from the community have shown more examples.
-In particular the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer has proven useful, and resulted in Luke’s [First Letters Prize](firstletters) model.
+Discoveries from the community have found widespread examples of visible ink like this inside the intact scrolls.
+In particular the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer has proven useful, and inspired a number of labeling approaches that successfully produce models capable of detecting ink in the scrolls.

-It seems reasonable that the machine learning models can see patterns like this in more places.
-We train our models on detached fragments, since we have ground truth data in the form of actual visible ink.
-The idea is to then apply those models to the inside layers of the intact scrolls.
+For the purposes of the tutorial, we will use the fragment datasets, which contain ground truth ink labels made using infrared photography of the exposed writing on the surface.

 At a high level, training on a fragment works like this: